 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

 - Sendai – Located in one of the most northeast parts of Japan, this region experiences cold winters with snowfall.
 Summers are warm, but rainy.
-Summer temperatures generally rise to around 29 degrees.
+Summer temperatures generally rise to 30.

 - Tokyo – The Japanese capital is one of the most visited cities.
 It falls within the subtropical climate zone, with very mild winters and humid, wet summers.
 Winters are usually on the dry side as a good part of Tokyo is inland.